Additional Information for Courses with Required Placements: PVG; Health Clearance; Uniforms; Insurance

 Badges

-All Nursing, Paramedic Science, Audiology and AHP students will be issued with a name badge, charged at £6.
+All Nursing, Paramedic Science, Audiology and AHP students will be issued with a name badge.
 We will take your 'Known as' name from the Student Portal and you can be edit this at any time.
 Replacement badges are charged at £7.50 and take around three weeks to be delivered.

 Uniform